Dolores Claiborne (opera)

 Dolores Claiborne is an opera in two acts composed by Tobias Picker to a libretto by J. D. McClatchy.
-Based on the Stephen King 1992 novel Dolores Claiborne, the opera was commissioned by the San Francisco Opera and premiered in San Francisco on September 18, 2013.
+Based Stephen King's 1992 novel Dolores Claiborne, the opera was commissioned by the San Francisco Opera and premiered in San Francisco on September 18, 2013.
 In 2017, the New York City Opera performed the world premiere of a new chamber version of the opera at the 59E59 Theater A, directed by Michael Capasso.
 In 2019, it was produced by the Boston University Opera Institute.